freeCodeCamp/chapter/CONTRIBUTING.md

     ```

 #### Step 4: Proposing a Pull Request (PR)
-After you've committed your changes, check here for [how to open a Pull Request](/docs/how-to-open-a-pull-request.md).
+After you've committed and pushed your changes, check here for [how to open a Pull Request](/docs/how-to-open-a-pull-request.md).

 ## Frequently Asked Questions